hubwriter/temp-lgtm/instructions.md

 * `on-demand-workers` - The number of on-demand workers to run on the control pool.
 * `query-workers` - The number of query workers to run on the control pool.
 * `worker-environment` - A JSON dictionary of environment variables to use for the workers.
 * `manifest-password` - A password used to encrypt the LGTM manifest.
-If not specified a password will be generated and stored in `/data/lgtm-releases/.manifest-password`.
+If you don't specify one a password will be generated and stored in `/data/lgtm-releases/.manifest-password`.

 ### Upgrading an Existing LGTM Enterprise Control Pool
 When upgrading, it is important that you use the same properties as when you first deployed LGTM.
 You can see the properties you used previously by running: